[ < ] [ > ] [ << ] [ Up ] [ >> ] [Top] [Contents] [Index] [ ? ]

 8.1.2 Archiving Sparse Files

 Files in the file system occasionally have holes.
-A hole in a file is a section of the file's contents which was never written.
+A hole in a file is a section of the file’s contents which was never written.
 The contents of a hole reads as all zeros.
 On many operating systems, actual disk storage is not allocated for holes, but they are counted in the length of the file.
 If you archive such a file, tar could create an archive longer than the original.
 To have tar attempt to recognize the holes in a file, use ‘--sparse’ (‘-S’).
-When you use this option, then, for any file using less disk space than would be expected from its length, tar searches the file for consecutive stretches of zeros.
-It then records in the archive for the file where the consecutive stretches of zeros are, and only archives the “real contents” of the file.
-On extraction (using ‘--sparse’ is not needed on extraction) any such files have holes created wherever the continuous stretches of zeros were found.
-Thus, if you use ‘--sparse’, tar archives won't take more space than the original.
+When you use this option, then, for any file using less disk space than would be expected from its length, tar searches the file for holes.
+It then records in the archive for the file where the holes (consecutive stretches of zeros) are, and only archives the “real contents” of the file.
+On extraction (using ‘--sparse’ is not needed on extraction) any such files have also holes created wherever the holes were found.
+Thus, if you use ‘--sparse’, tar archives won’t take more space than the original.

 -S